-*Compostable Kitchen Scraps: fruits, vegetables, coffee grounds and paper filters, tea bags, nut shells, and egg shells.
+- Compostable Kitchen Scraps: fruits, veggies, coffee grounds and paper filters, tea bags, nut shells, and egg shells.
 Do NOT use meats, fats, or sugary foods.

 If you live in an extremely dry climate, you’ll need to wet your compost pile every so often to help it decompose faster.

 Maintaining a journal of each year’s garden is extremely important.
 Not only will it prevent you from making the same mistakes twice, you’ll also have a record of what you planted, how well it did, and what you learned that will benefit you in the future.

 Along with keeping good notes, you’ll also want to make a sketch of the layout of your garden each year so that you can rotate your crops appropriately the following year.

 Don’t rely on your memory to keep you straight!
 You’d be surprised how much you forget if you don’t write it down.